plblum/jivs/README.md

 ```

 Here are the key objects associated with configuring ValidationManager:
-* <a href="#validationservices">ValidationServices class</a> - provides services and factories to ValidationManager and all of the objects it contains.
+* [ValidationServices class](#validationservices) - provides services and factories to ValidationManager and all of the objects it contains.
 This comes from the createValidationServices() function, which you will prepare to meet your needs.
-See <a href="#configuringvalidationservices">Configuring ValidationServices</a> for details.
+See [Configuring ValidationServices](#configuring-validationservices) for details.
-* <a href="#builder_and_vmconfig">ValidationManagerConfigBuilder class</a>, also known as **Builder object** - used to define the configuration of your form's fields (as ValueHost objects) and their validators.
+* [ValidationManagerConfigBuilder class](#configuring-the-validationmanager-the-builder-api), also known as **Builder object** - used to define the configuration of your form's fields (as ValueHost objects) and their validators.
 Once configured, pass it into the ValidationManager's constructor.
-* <a href="#builder_and_vmconfig">ValidationManagerConfigModifier class</a>, also known as **Modifier object** - used to change the configuration of the ValidationManager after its been created.
+* [ValidationManagerConfigModifier class](#configuring-the-validationmanager-the-builder-api), also known as **Modifier object** - used to change the configuration of the ValidationManager after its been created.
-* <a href="#builder_and_vmconfig">ValidationManagerConfig</a> - the underlying object created by the Builder API.
+* [ValidationManagerConfig](#configuring-the-validationmanager-the-builder-api) - the underlying object created by the Builder API.
 If you write a code generator to translate your business logic into Jivs data, you often create and work with it directly.
 Each ValueHost has its own underlying configuration object, like InputValueHostConfig and StaticValueHostConfig.
 Each Validator has its own underlying object too, ValidatorConfig.
 Same for Conditions, ConditionConfig.

 ### Example configuration
 Let's configure a form with 2 inputs, which results into ValueHosts for "StartDate" and "EndDate".
 The validators on the StartDate input need a calculation and a static value, which results in two more ValueHosts, "DiffDays" and "NumOfDays".